Fundamental groups of split real Kac-Moody groups and generalized real flag manifolds. With appendices by Tobias Hartnick and Ralf K\"ohl and by Julius Gr\"uning and Ralf K\"ohl: Introduction

 \DynkinNodeSize{3.5mm} \DynkinArrowLength{3mm} \tikzset{ dnode/.style={ circle, inner sep=0pt, minimum size=\DynkinNodeSize, fill=white, draw}, gnode/.style={ circle, inner sep=0pt, minimum size=\DynkinNodeSize, fill=green, draw}, bnode/.style={ circle, inner sep=0pt, minimum size=\DynkinNodeSize, fill=blue, draw}, rnode/.style={ circle, inner sep=0pt, minimum size=\DynkinNodeSize, fill=red, draw}, middlearrow/.style={ decoration={markings, mark=at position 0.6 with {\draw (0:0mm) -- +(+135:\DynkinArrowLength); \draw (0:0mm) -- +(-135:\DynkinArrowLength);}, }, postaction={decorate} }, leftrightarrow/.style={ decoration={markings, mark=at position 0.999 with { \draw (0:0mm) -- +(+135:\DynkinArrowLength); \draw (0:0mm) -- +(-135:\DynkinArrowLength); }, mark=at position 0.001 with { \draw (0:0mm) -- +(+45:\DynkinArrowLength); \draw (0:0mm) -- +(-45:\DynkinArrowLength); }, }, postaction={decorate} }, sedge/.style={ }, dedge/.style={ middlearrow, double distance=0.5mm, }, tedge/.style={ middlearrow, double distance=1.0mm+\pgflinewidth, postaction={draw}, }, infedge/.style={ leftrightarrow, double distance=0.5mm, }, }

 \end{ex*}

-While in the classical case, one has a topological Iwasawa decomposition $G = K\times A \times U_+$ with $A$ and $U_+$ contractible, implying $\pi_1(K) \iso \pi_1(G)$, it is currently unknown whether the corresponding Iwasawa decomposition in the general Kac--Moody case is also topological.
-However, using a fibration result by Palais, in the appendix Hartnick and the second author prove that isomorphism of fundamental groups still holds in the general symmetrizable case, therefore reducing the problem to the computation of $\pi_1(K)$.
+While in the classical finite-dimensional Lie case, one has a topological Iwasawa decomposition $G = K\times A \times U^+$ with $A$ and $U^+$ contractible, implying $\pi_1(K) \iso \pi_1(G)$, it is currently unknown whether the corresponding Iwasawa decomposition in the general Kac--Moody case is also topological.
+However, using a fibration result by Palais (see Proposition~\ref{Palais}), in the appendix Hartnick and the second author prove that the isomorphism between the fundamental groups still exists in the general symmetrizable case, therefore reducing the problem to the computation of $\pi_1(K)$.

 In \cite[Section~16]{GHKW}, the group ${\Spin(\Pi,\kappa)}$ -- where $\kappa$ denotes a so-called \emph{admissible colouring} of the vertices of $\Pi$ -- is defined as the canonical universal enveloping group of a $\Spin(2)$-amalgam $\mathcal{A}(\Pi, \Spin(2)) = \{\tilde{G}_{ij}, \tilde{\oldphi}_{ij}^i \mid i \neq j \in I\}$ where the isomorphism type of $\tilde{G}_{ij}$ depends on the $(i,j)$- and $(j,i)$-entries of the Cartan matrix of $\Pi$ as well as the values of $\kappa$ on the corresponding vertices.